doctorfree/MusicPlayerPlus/README.md

 If you wish to manage your music library with Beets, import the music library with the command `mpplus -I`.

-These four common additional setup steps are covered in greater detail below in the section on
+These four common additional setup steps and more are covered in greater detail below in the section on
 [Post Installation Configuration](#post-installation-configuration).

 ### Quickstart summary